sid-agrawal/CellulOS-Docs/docs/source/design/design_decisions.md

 # Design Decisions

-These pages explain the reaspmomg behind some key design decisions for CellulOS.
+These pages explain the reasoning behind some key design decisions for CellulOS.

 ```{toctree}
 deadlocks